Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2021-02-14-python-envs.md

 ## Let's get to it
 Before you do anything make sure you start with a clean sheet.
 To do so, uninstall or remove any python distributions you already have.
-To do so, I strongly advise you to follow this [link](https://www.macupdate.com/app/mac/5880/python/uninstall).
+I strongly advise you to follow this [link](https://www.macupdate.com/app/mac/5880/python/uninstall).

 Now, assuming you have [`brew`](unintently) installed on your machine, do: